pavlenex/Bitcoin-Payments/Elements/Invoice/Invoice.md

 * [Buyer's invoice (payer)](InvoicePayer.md)
 * [Seller's invoice (receiver)](InvoiceReceiver.md)

-### Invoice for buyer
+### Invoice for a buyer

-The invoice displayed to the buyer should be focused on smooth payment experience for the buyer.
+The invoice displayed to the buyer should be focused on smooth payment experience.
 This means clear instructions on how to pay a generated Bitcoin invoice.

 #### Buyer's invoice components